wp-plugins/adsense-now-lite/readme.txt

 = How do I report a bug or ask a question? =

 Please report any problems, and share your thoughts and comments [at the plugin forum at WordPress](http://wordpress.org/tags/adsense-now-lite "Post comments/suggestions/bugs on the WordPress.org forum.
-[Requires login/registration]") Or send an [email to the plugin author](http://manoj.thulasidas.com/mail.shtml "Email the author").
+[Requires login/registration]") Or [contact me](http://support.thulasidas.com/ "Contact Manoj").

+**If you have a question or comment about the Pro version, please do not use the forum hosted at WordPress.org, but [contact the plugin author](http://support.thulasidas.com/ "Contact Manoj") using our support portal.**

 == Change Log ==

+* V3.31: Updating a few translations.
+Minor changes to the admin page.
+[Jun 10, 2013]
 * V3.30: Correcting W3C markup validation errors on the admin page.
 [Apr 14, 2013]
 * V3.26: Updating a few translations.
 [Mar 30, 2013]
 * V3.25: Updating a few translations.
 Minor changes to the support module.
 [Feb 17, 2013]